 This, despite that a minor celebrity in the U.S. is Julie Chen◊, a former newsanchor, host of Big Brother and a talk-show host in the off-season.

 Some American fans complain that it's unrealistic, even accounting for Japanese cultural privacy, for fifteen year olds to live alone without any legal guardians or state intervention.
 However, in Western countries, including America, teenagers who are legally minors can indeed be found living alone without any guardians or state intervention.
-Psychology research has identified many reasons, including: parental abandonment/neglectnote Mizuiro's mother isn't raising him, so he seduces older women to play a parental substitute role in her stead, death of any/all guardiansnote Sado's parents died when he was eight and his grandfather died before he reached fifteen, parental abusenote Three-year old Orihime was kidnapped by her eighteen-year old brother to save her life from parental abuse.
-He died nine years later, leaving Orihime alone, walking out on the parentsnote Uryuu walked out on his father in disgust when he realised Ryuuken hates being a quincy, although it's strongly implied Ryuuken quit being quincy to save Uryuu's life, and is still secretly protecting him, or arrangements with family that allows for the child to be independent of all direct intervention except for financial supportnote Orihime's independence is actually funded by an aunt who has nothing to do with Orihime on a daily basis but who funds her on the understanding that she does well in school.
-Orihime does very well in school.
+Psychology research has identified many reasons, including: parental abandonment/neglectnote (Mizuiro's mother isn't raising him, so he seduces older women to play a parental substitute role in her stead), death of any/all guardiansnote (Sado's parents died when he was eight and his grandfather died before he reached fifteen), parental abusenote (Three-year old Orihime was kidnapped by her eighteen-year old brother Sora to save her life from parental abuse.
+He died nine years later, leaving Orihime alone), walking out on the parentsnote (Uryuu walked out on his father in disgust when he realised Ryuuken hates being a quincy, although it's strongly implied Ryuuken quit being quincy to save Uryuu's life, and is still secretly protecting him), or arrangements with family that allows for the child to be independent of all direct intervention except for financial supportnote (Orihime's independence is actually funded by an aunt who has nothing to do with Orihime on a daily basis but who funds her on the understanding that she does well in school, which she does).
 In short, all the manga examples do occur in real life, even in the US.